PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-06 08:25:04
+Last updated: 2024-04-06 08:25:37
-Random Quote: Don’t take it so personally, okay?
-I don’t like most people.
-He’s in the vast majority. - Jonathan Byers
+Random Quote: From experience, it often takes a new perspective before one is able to see the light. - Elia Kane